sitegui/newrelic-sys/README.md

 Requirements
 ------------

 Building this library requires all the same [requirements] as the C-SDK.
+This library will _not_ currently link against musl, due to a few missing symbols (at least `qsort_r` and `backtrace`) - help would be appreciated in getting that to work!

 Updating
 --------